 The meat of the single player experience is the career mode, where you earn points to progress to harder races, upgrade your car, and steal other drivers’ vehicles.
 The basic game mode in career is Classic Carma, which is exactly what it says on the tin — a race in the style of classic Carmageddon, which can be won by completing all the laps, killing all pedestrians, or wrecking all opponents.
 Not much more to say about that, except that it’s great fun.

 There are other race types in career as well, and most these are also playable in multiplayer.
 In Checkpoint Stampede, a checkpoint appears on the map and you need to get to it before the other racers (or wait until they do and then wreck them to steal their points), first to ten wins.
 Ped Chase is the same thing with a certain pedestrian you need to run over instead of a checkpoint you need to hit.
 It isn’t included in multiplayer due to the fact multiplayer races lack peds entirely.
 Death Race is quite self-explanatory, you try to finish all laps before the opponents do or just wreck them and steal their laps.
-Car Crusher is a basic deathmatch, and Fox & Hounds is sort of a flag tag mode where one driver is the fox and others try to ram them up the ass to become foxy themselves.
+Car Crusher is a basic deathmatch, and Fox & Hounds is sort of a flag tag mode where one driver is the fox and others try to ram them to become foxy themselves.

 I’m not a huge fan of most of these modes in single player, but they at least add some variety to the old Carmageddon gameplay.
 At the very least, they’re better than the Carma 2 missions.
 Those were so bad that Neil “nobby” Barnden, the lead designer of the old Carma games and the other creator of the series, apologized on the official website.
 The events take place on maps that are mainly based on old Carmageddon 1 levels (the first course, “Maim Street” has exactly the same layout it did in the original, and even the electro-bastard ray is right where it was — in the upper left corner of the football field).
 There could stand to be more maps in the game, but modders are working on extra content as we speak and someone already converted the original Carma 1 levels for Reincarnation.